The Referee will begin receiving testimony by swearing in all of

 Evidence for Consideration

--Anyone who testifies about what someone else said, saw, or heard is offering hearsay and has limited knowledge of that event.
+Only evidence which has been presented at the hearing will be considered, therefore you should bring with you any documents or witnesses that can directly help your case.
+Carefully think through your case.
+Ask yourself what information, documents or witnesses will help to establish the facts in your favor. - Choose a witness who has first-hand information.
+A person with first-hand information is someone who actually saw or heard the event to which he/she is testifying.
+His/her testimony is direct and comes from a personal knowledge of the facts. -Anyone who testifies about what someone else said, saw, or heard is offering hearsay and has limited knowledge of that event.
 Some hearsay is admissible as evidence.
 However, it is generally not as reliable as testimony from someone who has first-hand knowledge because he/she did not directly witness the events in question.
 Testimony given at the hearing, under oath and subject to cross-examination, is given more weight than hearsay statements. -Think carefully about who might have the most personal knowledge about your case.
 Do not bring a colleague or friend simply because he/she believes you are telling the truth.
 Rather, bring a witness to the key events, someone who can directly help you support your case.
 Attorney Representation

 |Referee Hearings | Filing an Appeal | Search Past Cases | Contact Us | Board of Review Home | DLT Home|